l0cks-acab/Discord.js-Custom-BF6-Stat-Tracker/README.md

 ## Troubleshooting

+**"Used disallowed intents" Error:**
+- This error means the Message Content Intent is not enabled
+- Go to [Discord Developer Portal](https://discord.com/developers/applications) → Your Bot → Bot section
+- Scroll to "Privileged Gateway Intents"
+- **Enable "MESSAGE CONTENT INTENT"**
+- Save changes and restart the bot
+- The bot requires this intent to read commands like `!search` and `!track`

 **Bot doesn't respond:**
 - Check that the bot token is correct
 - Ensure "Message Content Intent" is enabled in Discord Developer Portal
 - Verify the bot has permission to send messages in the channel
+- Make sure the bot is online (check the status in Discord)

 **Stats not updating:**
 - Verify player names and platforms are correct
 - Check API is accessible (visit the API URL in browser)
 - Review console logs for errors
+- Use `!list` to verify players are being tracked

 **Rate limiting:**
 - Increase the `UPDATE_INTERVAL` value